patrickbucher/learning-rust/diary.md

 I worked through exercise 31 from _Exercises for Programmers_.

+In the evening, I started to refactor `csvtool` in order to provide a common interface to `rewrite` and `sum-duration` using some kind of hooks, but I first need to figure out how to work with closures vs. function pointers.

 # Day 70 (2024-06-02)

 I started reading in _Effective Rust_ again; chapter 3 on `Result`/`Option`